Rocket-CDS/DNNrocket/API/Documents/ChangeLanguage_Code.md

 - **s-reload="true"** reloads the page, so we see the new language.
 - **s-return="#languagereturn"** returns the data (not relivant) to page area.
 This area will usually not exist, it is normally only specified to stop the screen flashing.

+NOTE: s-cmd="changeculture" also exists to change the current langauge.

 ## How it works

 - When a selector language is clicked a simplisity call to the server is made.
 This call returns the cookie with the selected language.